 However if this is news to you, how worried should you be?
 Will this hugely impact your website’s rankings, traffic and enquiry/sale numbers?

 This blog post provides a top level overview of what to expect and an overview of the initial reaction to the algorithm from the search community.
-To get an idea of whether your website is compliant with the new core web vitals, you can head over to our previous blog post.

 Please note that there are various factors affecting website rankings so to isolate one issue would be wrong, but from large-scale analysis we can gain a general idea of which websites have benefited and lost out from this update.